Geography of the Heard and McDonald Islands: Geology

-The geological formations recorded in HMII consists of deposits of limestone and volcanic origin (karst and volcanic features).
-The base rock formation in the Heart Island is marine geology formation of middle Eocene to early Oligocene limestones; the volcanic eruptions over lie these formations.
+The geological formations recorded in HMII consist of deposits of limestone and are of volcanic origin (karst and volcanic features).
+The base rock formation in Heard Island is marine geology formation of middle Eocene to early Oligocene limestones; the volcanic eruptions overlie these formations.

 Conservation

-HIMI are listed in the Register of the National Estate, since 1983, under the Australia Heritage Commission Act, 1975.
+HIMI are listed in the Register of the National Estate since 1983 under the Australia Heritage Commission Act 1975.
 It was inscribed on the UNESCO World Heritage List in 1997.
-The inscribed area is 658,903 ha (which includes both terrestrial and marine land) and under Criteria: (viii)and (ix) with the title "Territory of Heard Island and McDonald Islands" stating that it will "‘open a window into the earth’, thus providing the opportunity to observe ongoing geomorphic processes and glacial dynamics.
+The inscribed area is 658,903 ha (which includes both terrestrial and marine land) and under Criteria: (viii)and (ix) with the title "Territory of Heard Island and McDonald Islands", stating that it will "‘open a window into the earth’, thus providing the opportunity to observe ongoing geomorphic processes and glacial dynamics.
 The distinctive conservation value of Heard and McDonald – one of the world's rare pristine island ecosystems – lies in the complete absence of alien plants and animals, as well as human impact."